xregistry/spec/core/primer.md

 Even though xRegistry was built with eventing in mind, the concept of this registry specification is far more powerful and can be used for the exchange for any type of message.
-Take a look ath the [Possible Use Cases](#possible-use-cases) for examples outside the eventing world.
+Take a look at the [Possible Use Cases](#possible-use-cases) for examples outside the eventing world.

 ## Design Goals